Peek2: Regex-free Byte-level Byte-Pair Encoding Pretokenizer for LLM Inference on Edge Devices: Test Results

-We tested and benchmarked the Peek2 pretokenizer across a range of tasks of the LLaMa-3 tokenizer.
-The tokenizer config file is modified, and the original pretokenizer is resected.
-The Peek2 pretokenizer is added in place of the original pretokenizer.
+Next, we tested and benchmarked the Peek2 pretokenizer versus original Regex pretokenizer across a range of tasks of the complete LLaMa-3 BPE pipeline.
+The datasets are split into batches of \( 1000 \) and distributed to multiple threads to simulate real-world scenarios of long context handling and BPE training.

-The performance has improved across all task categories, as the pretokenizer is a ubiquitous part of the encoding process.
-The \verb~llama3-batch~ task sees the highest throughput improvement, up to \( 1.11\times \).
-The throughput improvement will reduce time and power costs across a variety of processes involving tokenization, including, but not limited to, preprocessing the training corpus, training the BPE tokenizer, handling long context during inference, etc.